Please wait

 During the Invasion of England of 1326, Queen Isabella of France and her army, having landed in Suffolk, captured Dunstable on 7 October without a fight.

-Splashbacks of Distinction have been transforming our clients kitchens, bathrooms and living areas for years with the finest quality toughened glass.
+Splashbacks of Distinction have been transforming our client's kitchens, bathrooms and living areas for years with the finest quality toughened glass.
 There is no limit to where these glass products can be used throughout the home.
 The most popular use is as a kitchen splashback, but many people are now considering having coloured glass in their bathrooms and living areas.
 Even a flat screened television looks fantastic with a coloured toughened glass splashback behind it.
+What could we do to improve your Dunstable property?

 Splashbacks of Distinction are available to visit your Dunstable home to measure up and fit a quality glass splashback or one of our other toughened glass products.
 Glass is such a clean and modern medium for your home and you'd be surprised just how much glass can transform your home.
 Whether it's a splashback in the kitchen, or the clean, bright lines of bespoke glass shelving in your living room, Splashbacks of Distinction can supply and fit it all.